Ideas for changing practice

 If staff aren’t aware of their preferences (such as how they would prefer to be woken up in the morning, what they prefer to be called, and other likes and dislikes), it can feel disempowering and frustrating for patients.
 Several wards on the Reducing Restrictive Practice Collaborative started using whiteboards, laminated posters or chalkboard paint that are fixed to patients’ bedroom doors and used to note their preferences and key information (see Getting to know each other in the Engagement between patients and staff section below).
 A member of staff supports each patient to complete it and makes sure it is reviewed regularly.

-Here is an example from Lark Ward and Southgate Ward (Norfolk and Suffolk NHS Foundation Trust).
+Here is an example from Lark Ward and Southgate Ward (Norfolk and Suffolk NHS Foundation Trust), which we have recreated as a downloadable version.

 Many wards in the Reducing Restrictive Practice Collaborative found that increasing patient activities and alleviating boredom led to a reduction of their use of restrictive practice.
 Using data that they recorded, wards were able to identify factors around when the number of incidents were higher and then increased the activities in those times.
 For similar reasons, some wards also worked on increasing access to their garden, recreation or gym areas.